Clinical and Translational Research Informatics Center (CTRIC)

 CTRIC is a service center within the Department of Epidemiology and Public Health (EPH) in the University of Maryland’s School of Medicine (UMSOM).

 CTRIC supports clinical and translational researchers at all stages of project development.
-These services include: data capture; data management; custom database creation and data storage; enabling access to data in Research HARBOR or UMMC EPIC data; quality assurance/ control; data analysis; and research design.
+These services include: data capture; data management; custom database creation and data storage; quality assurance/ control; data analysis; and research design.

 COMMON TOOLS USED BY CTRIC:

-- Manual keying of data is also an option
+- Manual keying of data is also available

 CTRIC staff is trained to make recommendations on appropriate study design, selection of suitable measures and variables, and data analytic strategies.
 CTRIC can also give assistance with power and sample size calculations.